FreestyleDigital/cloudways-terminal-commands/README.md

+# Cloudways Terminal Commands
+Useful bash scripts to use on a Cloudways server

 # How to clear Breeze in all applications on a specific server
 Clear Breeze for all applications on a server